pedrovgs/Lynx/README.md

 * To be able to filter traces using the TraceLevel.
 * Play/Pause LynxView.
+* Provide a custom UI based on styles.
 * Any cool feature you can imagine!

 Libraries used in this project